Who is a Candidate for Invisalign® Aligners?

 Neglecting your oral hygiene can increase your risk of plaque and tartar buildup.
 If left untreated, the bacteria in your mouth can cause cavities, gum disease, and other preventable oral health problems.

-Here’s what you need to know about maintaining a healthy smile with braces.
+Here’s what you need to know about maintaining a healthy smile with dental braces.

 We recommend carrying a travel-sized toothbrush and toothpaste with you whenever you leave your home.
 That way, you’ll be able to remove plaque and food particles immediately after you’re done eating.
 This is better than letting food particles sit on your teeth for hours, feeding the bacteria in your mouth.
 It’s also best to brush after meals so you can avoid staining clear ceramic braces.